NEU-DSG/tapas-xq/API.md

 Content-type: multipart/form-data

 __`:type`__: A keyword representing the type of reader view to generate.
-Values can be "teibp" or "tapas-generic".
+For a registry including the valid values,

 Parameters: